Wyoming law requires every LLC, corporation, and nonprofit to maintain a registered agent. Learn the requirements, costs, and how to stay compliant.

 Setting up a physical address in Wyoming for your registered office is costly.
 You’re spending money and taking on an ongoing cost you wouldn’t necessarily have in ideal circumstances.

-With a Wyoming registered agent service, you don’t need to worry about having a physical address.
+With a Wyoming-registered agent service, you don’t need to worry about maintaining a physical address.
 Your agent’s address serves as your company’s registered address.
 As a result, you have the freedom to incorporate wherever you want while still being able to do business in Wyoming.

 Our reliable and trusted registered agent service is available in all 50 states.
 By choosing us as your registered agent, you’ll gain the above benefits and more, giving you more time to focus on what’s important: your business.

-Entrepreneurs and business owners must know how to elect a registered agent to serve their businesses.
-You must also know how to choose a new agent if your Wyoming registered agent resigns.
+Entrepreneurs and business owners must know how to select a registered agent to serve their businesses.
+You must also know how to choose a new agent if your Wyoming-registered agent resigns.

 Depending on whether you have a Wyoming LLC, corporation, or nonprofit, there are different processes to follow.